modin-project/modin/docs/flow/modin/pandas/io.rst

 .. currentmodule:: modin.pandas

 Modin's I/O functions API is backed by a distributed object(s) providing an identical API to pandas.
-After the user calls some IO function, this call is internally rewritten into a representation that can be processed in parallel by the partitions.
-These results can be e.g., reduced to single output, identical to the single threaded pandas method output.
+After the user calls some I/O function, this call is internally rewritten into a representation that can be processed in parallel by the partitions.
+Once I/O function call is finished, each partition will contain chunk of data, and then these partitions can be processed in parallel using Modin API.

 .. autosummary::
     :toctree: api/